 We’re officially entering the colder months as autumn comes to an end and winter begins.
-On top of it all as the holidays approach, it’s important to take look at what safety preventive measures you may need to take when using the heater and cooking in the kitchen.
+On top of it all as the holidays approach, it’s important to take look at fire prevention tips for the holidays you may need to take when using the heater and cooking in the kitchen.
 We’ve gathered some of the top fire prevention tips from the National Fire Protection Association (NFPA) for you to share with your customers.
 Understanding these tips will help you see how you can incorporate 2GIG® security products into your customers’ homes to ensure their protection and safety!

 Taking Preventive Measures in the Kitchen